-The 2015 Emerging Leaders at the 2015 Annual Conference in Tokyo, Japan
+The 2016 Emerging Leaders at the 2016 Annual Conference in Silicon Valley

 USJC is proud to announce the members of the 2016 TOMODACHI Emerging Leaders Program.
-In its seventh year, the program will bring 12 Japanese American young professionals to Silicon Valley for the 2016 U.S.-Japan Council Annual Conference.
-The Emerging Leaders will participate in a leadership orientation program, network with high level leaders, attend all conference events and participate in the Annual Members Meeting.
+In its seventh year, the program brought 12 Japanese American young professionals to Silicon Valley for the 2016 U.S.-Japan Council Annual Conference.
+The Emerging Leaders participated in a leadership orientation program, networked with high level leaders, attended all conference events and participated in the Annual Members Meeting.

 Please join us in welcoming:

 World in Tohoku